DanielTsiang/CS50x/pset9/birthdays/README.md

 * User can dynamically update edit part or all of a birthday entry, depending if user supplies updated information.
 * User can search and sort data in table, and change number of displayed entries.
 * Alert message displayed on the page after user completes action, then disappears automatically.
+* Built using JavaScript with jQuery, styled with CSS.
+Designed to work on PC and mobile devices.

 ## Usage